zzwwbs/ZoteroRAG/docs/architecture/data-models.md

 @dataclass
 class TokenUsage:
-    id: int
     timestamp: datetime
-    operation: str  # "embedding" or "chat_completion"
+    operation: str  # "embedding" or "analysis"
     tokens_used: int
     model: str
     estimated_cost_usd: float
 ```

 ### Relationships
-*   Standalone tracking table with no foreign key relationships.
-*   Queried for session totals and historical analysis.
+*   Stored as a list in application state for session-based tracking.
+*   Used by the `TokenUsageWidget` component for display.